camunda/camunda-docs-manual/content/user-guide/process-engine/process-instance-migration.md

 Depending on the type of the activities a process model contains, migration has varying effects.

-## User Tasks
+## Tasks

+### User Task

-When a user task is migrated, the task instance (i.e. `org.camunda.bpm.engine.task.Task`) is preserved as it is apart its process definition id.
+When a user task is migrated, all properties of the task instance (i.e. `org.camunda.bpm.engine.task.Task`) are preserved apart from the process definition id.
 The task is not reinitialized: Attributes like assignee or name do not change.

-## Embedded Sub Processes

-If a migration instruction applies to an embedded sub process, it is migrated to its target sub process in the target process definition.
-In case no instruction applies, the instance is cancelled before migration is performed.
-Should the target process definition contain new sub processes that no existing instance migrates to, then these are instantiated as needed during migration.
+### Receive Task

+When a receive task instance is migrated, the corresponding event subscription remains as it is apart from the activity it references.
+That means that the name of the message the instance waits for does not change, even if the target process definition defines a different message.

-## Boundary Events
+## Events

+### Boundary Event

 Boundary events of types timer, message, and signal manifest themselves at runtime as instances of `org.camunda.bpm.engine.runtime.EventSubscription` and `org.camunda.bpm.engine.runtime.Job`.
 They capture the state about the event to be received.
 For a timer, the corresponding job